bruceravel/demeter/documentation/SinglePage/wa.rst

 There are several ways of importing crystallographic data in this
 application:

 #.
+Manually enter your crystal data into the form.

+#.
 You can import from a CIF or :file:`atoms.inp` file which resides
    locally on your computer.
 To do this, click the :guilabel:`Browse` button to post a file selection dialog, then select a file from